What are Apache Cassandra™ and DataStax Enterprise (DSE)?

 DSE Integrated Search

 DataStax Enterprise provides built-in search capabilities powered by Apache Solr.
 To learn more about using search in your application check out DSE Search docs.

 A quick set of links for the most common operations in Apache Cassandra™ and DSE:

 You can read more about DSE management in the DSE Management Services.

-DataStax OpsCenter makes it easy to manage Cassandra and DataStax Enterprise clusters by giving administrators, architects and developers an at-a-glance view of the system from a centralized dashboard.
+DataStax OpsCenter makes it easy to manage DataStax Enterprise clusters by giving administrators, architects and developers an at-a-glance view of the system from a centralized dashboard.

 DataStax Enterprise includes advanced data protection for enterprise-grade databases.
 To learn more see DSE Security .

 Understanding the architecture of Apache Cassandra™ will help you get a better grasp of how Cassandra works.
 Additionally, the following links should provide in depth answers to questions about read and write operations, atomicity, consistency, durability, and isolation of operations.